mui/material-ui/docs/data/material/components/buttons/buttons.md

 {{"demo": "IconButtonColors.js"}}

-To extend the color customization capacity, use the `style` prop with the `color` attribute.
+To apply custom colors not defined in the theme palette, use the `style` prop with the `color` attribute.
 {{"demo": "IconButtonCustomColor.js"}}

 ## Customization